codecowboydotio/nginx-a-b-testing/docs/index.md

 This is not only a cool and geeky thing to do, but I figured out it's very very useful.
 Along the way, I also wrote a crude control panel page to let me change the split without resorting to curl :)

+## TLDR - watch the meetup

+At a recentish NGINX meetup I presented this - you can watch the [video](https://youtu.be/IfYSeYTKqHg?t=1375) if you're short on time.

 ## What is this?

 This post is about an amalgam of several things.